vovapolu/ensime.github.io/index.md

 - Refactorings (rename, organise imports).
 - Errors and warnings in your code: *red squigglies*.

-ENSIME is [free/libre](https://www.gnu.org/philosophy/free-sw.en.html) and appeals to hackers, minimalists and connoisseurs - engineers and artists who craft their own exquisite tools and help their neighbour.
-If you would rather use a more mainstream IDE, you might prefer [IntelliJ IDEA](https://www.jetbrains.com/help/idea/2016.1/creating-and-running-your-scala-application.html) or [Scala IDE](http://scala-ide.org/).
+ENSIME is [Libre Software](https://www.gnu.org/philosophy/free-sw.en.html) and appeals to hackers, minimalists and connoisseurs - engineers and artists who craft their own exquisite tools and help their neighbour.
+If you would rather use a mainstream IDE, you will prefer [IntelliJ IDEA](https://www.jetbrains.com/help/idea/2016.1/creating-and-running-your-scala-application.html) or [Scala IDE](http://scala-ide.org/).
 We don't claim to be better, just different.

 If you would like to learn more, please read our [Getting Started](getting_started) section.